-The statutory reserve is maintained in compliance with Section 12 of the Financial Services Act, 2013 and is not distributable as cash dividends.
+The statutory reserve was maintained in compliance with Section 12 of the Financial Services Act, 2013 and was not distributable as cash dividends.
+During the financial year ended 31 December 2017, the Group and the Bank has transferred RM174,722,000 from reserve funds to its retained profits pursuant to the Revised Policy Document.